Annecy Old Town copyright French Moments

 Rue Sainte Claire

-The St. Claire Gate leads into the Annecy Old Town where the visitor can discover a small square: Place Sainte-Claire.
+The St. Claire Gate leads into the Annecy Old Town, where visitors can discover a small square: Place Sainte-Claire.

 Place Sainte-Claire, Annecy © French Moments